New York: the 22 best attractions and highlights

 Info on visiting the Empire State Building

 The Empire State building is one of the highlights of the city that hardly any visitor leaves out.
 It’s accordingly crowded there.
-Tickets cost $37 and it’s definitely worth buying them online ahead of time.
+Tickets cost 42 dollars and it’s definitely worth buying them online ahead of time.

-For an extra cost of $17, which you can pay once there, you can visit a second viewing platform that’s a little higher.
+The tickets for the second platform that’s a little higher cost 75 dollars.
 We don’t think that it’s really worth it though.

 You should plan around 2-3 hours for your visit to the Empire State Building.